Spring Hill College: Move to NCAA Division II

 The school formerly competed in the GCAC at the NAIA level.
 On July 12, 2013, Spring Hill was accepted by the NCAA to begin its process towards joining the NCAA Division II.
 Spring Hill joined the Southern Intercollegiate Athletic Conference beginning in Fall 2014, becoming the first non-HBCU to join the conference.

 On August 11, 2014, the GSC announced that Spring Hill would join the conference as an affiliate member competing in men's and women's soccer and women's golf.
 Spring Hill began to compete in full schedules starting in 2014, but it was not eligible for post-season play until the 2015–2016 school year.

 Club sports

-The college offers club sports in men's and women's bowling, eSports, and men's rugby.
+The college offers club sports in men's and women's bowling as well as eSports.

 Intramural sports

 Spring Hill College has a student-run intramural program.
 The following sports are offered: